dzid26/openpilot-for-BMW-E8x-E9x/README.md

 The speed target relies purely on openpilot vision model and it may not always be accurate too.

 BMW E-series 2008-2013 have 3 vehicle options regarding the cruise control:
-- VO540 **[supported]** - normal cruise control - managed by ECU and typical for 1-series, but can be relatively easily programmed to VO544 on 6-cylinder cars[using NCSExpert](https://www.1addicts.com/forums/showthread.php?t=1138536)
+- VO540 **[supported]** - normal cruise control - managed by ECU and typical for 1-series, but can be relatively easily programmed to VO544 on 6-cylinder cars [using NCSExpert](https://www.1addicts.com/forums/showthread.php?t=1138536)
 - VO544 **[supported]**  - dynamic cruise control (DCC) - managed by DSC and enables brake activation if speed target is far from actual speed.
 This option is often present in  3-series and all E92.
 - VO541 **[not supported]**  - active cruise control (ACC) - BMW's radar solution - very rare option and reportedly, it had issues with going out of calibration.
 It probably would work with openpilot, but was not validated.
 Maybe it has different minimum speed limit?

 Each cruise control option can operate in mph or kph (can be changed globally via vehicle setting or only for cruise using NCSExpert).
-Currently control units are [hardcoded](https://github.com/dzid26/openpilot-for-BMW-E8x-E9x/blob/master-ci/selfdrive/car/bmw/carstate.py#L110) to metric for better control resolution.
+Currently control units are [hardcoded](selfdrive/car/bmw/carstate.py#L110) to metric for better control resolution.
 TODO autodetection of cruise units.

 **In order for openpilot to be able to control vehicle speed, it needs to access ignition status, PT-CAN and F-CAN.** (F-CAN doesn't need to be connected with VO540)